Tizzz-555/100-days-of-code/log.md

 ### Day 35: December 8, Friday

-**Today's Progress**: Learned how to set default, fallback content into slots, or alternatively how to conditionally render the element only if there is content passing through.
+🔸 Learned how to set default, fallback content into slots, or alternatively how to conditionally render the element only if there is content passing through.

-**Thoughts**: Landed a freelance gig! 🎉 Course on pause again... 🥲😅
+🔸 Landed a freelance gig! 🎉 Course on pause again... 🥲😅

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/11034bafad75603da2804d1c8d0b6a322da118e2)